GilaCMS/gila/sites/README.md

 ```

 The new sites will share the same source code, vendor packages and themes with the main site.
 Although only from the main site he administrators can access and edit the files of the main and the other sites.
+The main site should keep its config.php and the rest folders on the root path.

 ** Add a new domain linking to a subdomain **
 ```
-ln -s sub.domain.com newdomain.com
+ln -s sites/sub.domain.com sites/newdomain.com
 ```